Unseen Text: Oaxaca Journal

 Sample Response:

-Before long, however, the narrator begins to get used to his surroundings and his feeling of discomfort is replaced by the realisation that he is enjoying this plane journey more than others he has taken in the past.
-He explicitly compares the warmth and vibrancy of the atmosphere on the Mexican plane with the sterility of his ordinary life.
-He calls the atmosphere on North American flights ‘rigid’ and ‘joyless.’
-He places the word ‘permitted’ in inverted commas, to emphasise the way his normal life is guided by rules and regulations.
+However, through introspection, the writer conveys how stepping out of one’s own cultural comfort zone can be a transformative experience.
+Before long, his discomfort is replaced by the realisation that he’s enjoying the journey.
+He explicitly compares the warmth and vibrancy of the Mexican plane with the sterility of his ordinary life.
+He calls the atmosphere on North American flights ‘rigid’ and ‘joyless’ and places the word ‘permitted’ in inverted commas, to suggest the way his normal life is guided by rules and regulations.
 He also states that he’s looking forward to ‘a week away from New York’s icy winter’: therefore, ‘warm’ and ‘cold’ become symbolic of the different attitudes of Americans and Mexicans towards life.
 For example, the word ‘sunny’ suggests that the laughter on the plane somewhat brightens his life.
 He ends the first paragraph with a question: ‘surely life should be enjoyed?’ which implies a newfound desire to escape his ordinary, dull routine.
+Therefore, through introspection, the writer suggests how travel can lead to personal realisations and the transformation of one’s point of view.

 Categories:Paper 1 Analysis